mrange/hron/README.md

 values and the value for key DataBaseConnection is a list which contains two map objects.
 For a good examlpe of what is an is not valid, take a look at
 [the parser unit tests](https://github.com/mbjarland/hron/blob/master/languages/groovy/src/test/groovy/org/m3/hron/HronParserSpecification.groovy)
-, some which are very descriptive.
+, some of which are quite descriptive.

 Is There a Parser for Language X?
 ---------------------------------